TommyP-7/NoGrindMod/README.md

 # NoGrindMod
-- QoL Mod to reduce the grinding in D2R and respect your time + some minor changes.
+- Small QoL Mod conceived mainly to reduce the grinding in D2R and respect your time.
 - Keeps things as close to the vanilla experience as possible, while minimizing time-related inconveniences.
 - Designed for use with D2RLAN.
 - I created this mod for myself but decided to release it for people who also have limited time but are passionate about Diablo 2.